Report: Amazon’s next Echo will tackle the threat of Apple’s HomePod

-Amazon is plotting a new Amazon Echo featuring greatly improved sound, as it seeks to head of the threat of the incoming Apple HomePod speaker.
+Amazon is plotting a new Echo speaker featuring greatly improved sound, as it seeks to head of the threat of the incoming Apple HomePod speaker.

 According to sources speaking to Engadget, the next smart speaker will add in ‘several’ tweeters, rather than the single tweeter and woofer combo featured in the current model.